green-coding-solutions/example-applications/wordpress-official-starter/README.md

 the `usage_scenario.json`.
 This is needed du to security restrictions of not sending the compose instructions directly to the docker daemon.

-Please note that this example expects our [Puppeteer container](https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer) to be built on your system.

-If you want to use your own be sure to alter the `usage_scenario.json`

 ## Running measurements